ROCm/rocPyDecode/README.md

 # rocDecode Python Binding

-rocDecode Python Binding allows you to call functions and pass data from Python to rocDecode C/C++ libraries, letting you take advantage of the rocDecode functionality in both languages.

-rocPyDecode.so is a wrapper library that bridges python and C/C++, so that a rocDecode functionality written primarily in C/C++ language can be used effectively in Python.
+The rocDecode Python Binding is a tool that allows users to access rocDecode APIs in both Python and C/C++ languages.
+It works by connecting Python and C/C++ libraries, enabling the calling of functions and data passing between the two languages.
+The rocPyDecode.so library is a wrapper that facilitates the use of rocDecode APIs that are written primarily in C/C++ language within Python.

 ## Prerequisites
 * [rocDecode C/C++ Library](https://github.com/ROCm/rocDecode)